-Many programmers prefer to use the predefined macro NULL (defined in <stdlib.h>, <stdio.h>, and possibly other system header files) to create null pointers, e.g. int ptr = NULL;, to emphasize to human readers that this is a null pointer rather parallelisation The process of utilising multiple computer processors to work on different parts of a computational problem at the same time, in order to obtain a solution of the problem more quickly.
+Many programmers prefer to use the predefined macro NULL (defined in <stdlib.h>, <stdio.h>, and possibly other system header files) to create null pointers, e.g. int ptr = NULL;, to emphasize to human readers that this is a null pointer rather systems where null pointers are, in fact, not represented this way.

+Note that it is explicitly not defined whether a null pointer is represented by a bit pattern of all zero bits-this varies from system to system, and there are real-world parallelisation The process of utilising multiple computer processors to work on different parts of a computational problem at the same time, in order to obtain a solution of the problem more quickly.
 Cactus achieves parallelisation by means of domain decomposition.

-Note that it is explicitly not defined whether a null pointer is represented by a bit pattern of all zero bits-this varies from system to system, and there are real-world systems where null pointers are, in fact, not represented this way.

-For further information, see the section "Null pointers" in the (excellent) comp.lang.c FAQ, available online at http://www.eskimo.com/~scs/C-faq/top.html.

-parameter A variable that controls the run time behaviour of the Cactus executable.
+For further information, see the section "Null pointers" in the (excellent) comp.lang.c parameter A variable that controls the run time behaviour of the Cactus executable.
 Parameters have default values which can be set in a parameter file.
-(See Chapter C1.4).
 The flesh has parameters; thorn parameters are made available to the rest of Cactus by describing them in the thorn's param.ccl file (See Appendix D2.3).